dikortis/LetsTalkETC/Episodes/Episode_11.md

-co-authors are Marshall ball alone Rosen and Prashant Vasudevan I just forgot to say that so maybe that edited to the beginning but but let's see other things all right
+co-authors are Marshall ball alone Rosen and Prashant Vasudevan I just forgot to say that so maybe that edited to the beginning but let's see other things all right